fatmarker/talk-titles/README.md

 You will still have to make minor adjustments to the individual pages (slides).
 But at least now you don't have to individually copy 200 lines of text (or delete 200 numbers).

+##Exporting from InDesign
+Export as PNG.
+The settings are:

+###Export
+All pages

+###Image
+• Quality: Maximum
+• Resolution (ppi): 72
+• Color Space: RGB

+###Options
+Anti-alias

 ## Adjustments
-There are 3 possible page templates depending on the length of the talk title:
+There are 3 possible page templates to accomodate different lengths of talk titles:
-1) 1-line
+• 1L = 1-line
-2) 2-line
+• 2L = 2-line
-3) 3-line
+• 3L = 3-line

 ## Versioning
-The version number is based on the date of the S-99, its language code, plus builds.
+The version number is based on the date of the S-99, its language code, and builds.

 [S-99 year].[S-99 month].[build]-[S-99 language]

 For example: 16.1.0-E